hongzhonglu/vivarium/doc/getting_started.rst

 .. todo:: Reference composites in this and the previous tutorial

 #.
+First, start Zookeeper, Kafka, and MongoDB as we discussed above in
+   :ref:`getting-started-how-to-run-agents`.
+#.
 Launch Shepherd in a separate terminal window:

    .. code-block:: console